-Yosemite.com makes finding lodging for a visit easy with its Book>Direct booking engine.
-The engine gathers hundreds of lodging options in Mariposa County into one simple place and allows users to search by location, dates, price range and amenities.
+Find hundreds of lodging options in Yosemite Mariposa County with this handy booking tool.
+Filter for location, dates, price range and amenities.
 Need a private location with room for a dog that’s near restaurants and grocery stores?
 No problem.
 Select your dates, check the box for “pet-friendly” and select cabin rental and with a bit of internet magic, you’ll have dozens of great, available lodging options at your fingertips in seconds.

 Take our word for it: plan an itinerary and spend your time exploring different areas of Yosemite and Mariposa County each day.
 Treasures like the Giant Sequoias aren’t found by staying in Yosemite Valley for your whole trip.